 The work is voluntary. – The National Fish Habitat Partnership program takes a voluntary, non-regulatory, approach to address the nation’s fish habitat conservation challenges.

 Funding is leveraged to maximize results. – Under National Fish Habitat Partnership, federal, state, tribal, and privately raised funds are leveraged to address the nation’s biggest fish habitat challenges.
 In 2019, limited federal funding from the Service was leveraged by more than 3 to 1 with funds from other partners.

 Conservation gains grow the economy and protect against climate. – The network of Fish Habitat Partnerships drive local job creation through direct funding investments and build more resilient infrastructure that can better withstand.
 Often, the same barriers that hurt fish, like undersized culverts in road crossings, can also harm communities.
-Undersized culverts can block fish passage and prevent them from being able to move freely to find food, shelter, and reproduce.
+Undersized culverts can block and prevent them from being able to move freely to find food, shelter, and reproduce.
 They can also cause water to back up behind the crossing during storms, often leading to culvert failure and severe road damage.